Evergrande has defaulted on its debt, Fitch Ratings says - KESQ

 Fitch said the downgrade reflects the company’s inability to pay interest due earlier this week on two dollar-denominated bonds.
 The payments were due a month ago, and grace periods lapsed Monday.

-Evergrande has about $300 billion in total liabilities, and analysts have worried for months about whether a default could trigger a wider crisis in the rest of China’s property market, hurting homeowners and the broader financial system.
+Evergrande has about $300 billion in total liabilities, and analysts have worried for months about whether a default could trigger a wider crisis in China’s property market, hurting homeowners and the broader financial system.
+The US Federal Reserve warned last month that trouble in Chinese real estate could damage the global economy.

 Evergrande did not immediately respond to a request from CNN Business for comment.
+However, the company had warned this may be coming.
+In a stock exchange filing last Friday, it said it might not have enough funds to meet its financial obligations.
+At that time, it said it was planning to “actively engage” with offshore creditors on a restructuring plan.

+In another filing Monday, the company said it would set up a risk management committee that would be headed by Evergrande’s chairman and founder Xu Jiayin to focus on “mitigating and eliminating” future risks.

 The-CNN-Wire